How To Reduce Your Grocery Bill (part one)

 Using a meal plan helps you be organized and saves you from unnecessary trips to the grocery store

-I used to meal plan one week at a time but I found I just never stuck to it.
+I used to meal plan one week at a time, but I found I just never stuck to it.
 It didn’t matter how organized I tried to be I could never follow it for any length of time!

 That’s when I came up with my monthly meal plans and gosh has it been wonderful.
 You sit down at the end of every month as a family and choose meals to add to the calendar.
 It doesn’t have to be in the order of the actual days you will eat it.

-Therefore you can just come up with anything on any given day and fill it in a space on the calendar.
+Therefore, you can just come up with anything on any given day and fill it in a space on the calendar.
 I will go into depth in my separate blog post explaining how to fully use this free resource.

 Here is the link to the Farmers Wife Homestead Seasonal Monthly Menu Planner all free to you.
-HERE

-Make sure to leave one day per week for a leftovers night.
+Make sure to leave one day per week for a leftover’s night.
 Those are the nights that are for easy toasted sandwiches or use up the different leftovers that are hiding in the back of the fridge.
 I will link my post on how it all works here once it is available.
 So be sure to watch out for that.

 The other big bonus for planning a monthly menu is avoiding the dreaded – what the heck am I going to make for dinner dramas.
 I don’t know about you but that is my most hated part of cooking.

-I get utterly sick of the “what would you like for dinner kids” conversation to only get chorus replies of “Oh I don’t know” and “whatever’s” I swear if I had a dollar for every time I have heard those two phrases I could retire ALREADY!
+I get utterly sick of the “what would you like for dinner kids” conversation to only get chorus replies of “oh I don’t know” and “whatever’s” I swear if I had a dollar for every time I have heard those two phrases I could retire ALREADY!

 This method helps because you only have to sit down once a month to plan out all the meals that have already been shopped for.
-So all you have to do is pick one from the calendar either the night before or the morning of.
+So, all you have to do is pick one from the calendar either the night before or the morning of.
 Once that meal has been eaten it is then crossed off.

 Planning this way gives you the freedom of making choices not only about what you feel like that day but also about the weather on the day or any other prior arrangements on that given day.
 Things pop up and because you don’t have that structure of a weekly plan you have other choices at your ready to lean on.

 Of course, you can still use the monthly menu planner weekly, however, the tip to saving money is to stay out of the supermarket.
-That is why the switch to monthly buying has enabled us to save so much!
+That is why the switch to monthly buying which has enabled us to save so much!

 I actually encourage you to continue shopping weekly at the start of the process, unless you have the upfront money saved to do a BIG shop straight up to stock your staple pantry.